rampa069/nicfw880-manual/wiki/guides/aprs.md

 ## Troubleshooting

 ### Side Buttons Stop Working (BETA 05C)
-**Cause:** Squelch is open while APRS decoding is active.
+**Cause:** Squelch is open while APRS decoding is active, or Active VFO mode is selected (BETA 07+).

 **Fix:**
-- Requires Main Menu → APRS → Use VFO to be set to A, B or C
+- Requires Main Menu → APRS → Enabled to be set to VFO-A, VFO-B, or VFO-C (not Active VFO)
 - Do not use squelch override on the VFO that's set for APRS

 **Additional Protection (BETA 05D):**